 More Information

-Our model of mentoring aims to build a positive friendship between a young person and their mentor and has been proven to support the development of physical and emotional well being and resilience building.
+Our mentoring model looks to build long-term, positive friendships between the young person and their mentor.
+Positive relationships have been proven to support the development of physical and emotional wellbeing and build resilience.

-To apply to be a mentor, please use a link to sign up for one of our short (45 minute) online information sessions.
-You can do this by clicking below where you will find the upcoming sessions:
+To apply to be a mentor, please sign up for one of our short (45 minute) online information sessions by selecting a role below.

 Whatever issues you or your family face, we are here to help.
 If this service isn’t right for you, you can find a different service, contact our helpline, FamilyLine or browse our self-help articles to find the right support for you.